Patrick-W-McMahon/JQuery-Form-Validator/README.md

 To change the error message that is displayed for a field add "data-err-msg" to the input tag and pass it your new error message.

-If you're not happy with how the error message output is.
-Use the onValidate callback to execute a function where you can then call the getErrors() method to get the error message array to fully customize your error display output.
-The errorArray holds an array of error objects.
-Each error object is formatted like so `{title,msg,field}`

 The title of the error can be set with "data-err-title" or setting a label with a 'for' attribute to the input field.

 if you have a group of checkbox's and want to set a min and/or max wrap the checkbox's in an element and set the container attribute